XRPLF/xrpl-dev-portal/content/concepts/payment-types/escrow.md

 ## Limitations

-Escrow is designed as a feature to enable the XRP Ledger to be used in the [Interledger Protocol][] and with other smart contracts.
-The current version has a modest scope to avoid complexity.

 - Escrow only works with XRP, not tokens.
 - The costs can make it infeasible for small amounts.